wormhole-foundation/wormhole-docs/learn/messaging/token-nft-bridge.md

 Each payload type is designed to serve a specific function in the token transfer process, ensuring that the bridge operates efficiently and securely.

 One of the key challenges in cross-chain token transfers is maintaining the correct token precision.
-The Token Bridge addresses this by using the `AssetMeta` payload to store token metadata.
-Before transferring a token to a new chain, its metadata—such as its decimal precision, name, and symbol—must be attested.
-The bridge ensures that token amounts are truncated to a maximum of 8 decimals, ensuring compatibility with chains that may not support higher decimal precision.
-For example, an 18-decimal token on Ethereum will be represented with only 8 decimals on the destination chain, simplifying integration with various decentralized applications.
+The Token Bridge addresses this using the `AssetMeta` payload to store token metadata.
+Before transferring a token to a new chain, metadata such as its decimal precision, name, and symbol must be attested.
+The bridge ensures token amounts are truncated to a maximum of 8 decimals, guaranteeing compatibility with chains that may not support higher decimal precision.
+For example, an 18-decimal token on Ethereum will be represented with only eight decimals on the destination chain, simplifying integration with various decentralized applications.

 ### Security and Authorization

 The Token Bridge uses an emitter chain and address authorization system to verify the validity of messages.
-Each token bridge endpoint is registered on its respective chain, ensuring that only trusted contracts can send or receive transfer messages.
+Each token bridge endpoint is registered on its respective chain, ensuring only trusted contracts can send or receive transfer messages.

-The Wormhole guardian network plays a critical role in this process by verifying each transfer and ensuring that the message is signed and relayed securely between chains.
+The [Wormhole guardian network](/docs/learn/infrastructure/guardians/#guardian-network){target=\_blank} plays a critical role in verifying each transfer and ensuring that the message is signed and relayed securely between chains.

 ### Portal Bridge

 A real-world example of Wormhole's Token Bridge in action is the [Portal Bridge](https://portalbridge.com/){target=\_blank}, which provides users with a simple interface to transfer tokens across multiple blockchains.
-By using the Wormhole infrastructure, Portal Bridge guarantees secure and seamless cross-chain transfers, making it easier for users to move assets between different blockchain ecosystems.
+Using the Wormhole infrastructure, Portal Bridge guarantees secure and seamless cross-chain transfers, making it easier for users to move assets between different blockchain ecosystems.

 ## NFT Bridge